 IATA is committed to updating these guidelines to provide airlines with the necessary and up to date information to address emerging risks and share best practices; however, these guidelines are not intended to replace or to contradict any applicable State regulations.

 We thank those experts who provide their time and expertise through inputs and contributions to the creation of these documents, particularly the industry specialists from the IATA Cabin Operations Safety Task Force (COSTF), airline experts and government bodies.

-The second edition of the IATA Cabin Operations Safety Best Practices Guide (pdf) helps manage the cabin operations safety demands of today and tomorrow.
+The third edition of the IATA Cabin Operations Safety Best Practices Guide helps manage the cabin operations safety demands of today and tomorrow.
 This guidance includes chapters that address various policies and procedures for Cabin Crew in normal, abnormal and emergency situations.
-They are meant to assist airlines to implement integrated, proactive, effective and efficient, cabin operations safety policies and procedures.
+They are intended to assist airlines to implement integrated, proactive, effective and efficient, cabin operations safety policies and procedures.

 Cabin Safety Guidelines (pdf)

 - Use of dry ice in the cabin - 1st Edition - March 2017: English (pdf)